You Can Fail Quickly … Or You Can Do What I Did

 How Did I Fail?

-Three: Hired a new developer who did some work and then took my money and then ghosted me.
+- Three: Hired a new developer who did some work and then took money and ghosted me.

 What Were You Building?

 I first developed the framework for a concept ultimately called Wrytr a long time ago.
-It started informally when I emailed writing prompts to friends with the submission considered the best earning a bumper sticker for Mexican restaurant in San Diego who at that time made the finest California Burrito on Earth.
+It started informally when I emailed writing prompts to friends, to respond to back via email, which developed into more challenges with more friends.

 Why Didn’t You Quit Then and There?